anishk74/Movie-Recommender/README.md

 A user has rated 106 movies, on average.

-The histogram below depicts the no. of movies rated by users-
+The histogram below depicts the no. of ratings received to movies-
 ![](img/movies_hist.png)

 A movie has been rated by 59 users, on average.